adamtow/promptkit/docs/English.md

 (Optional) Text
 Setting the language will determine the language used to speak the prompt's message.
 It also controls how the Yes, No, and Cancel choices in Confirm prompts are displayed.

-The format of the dictation language is (language code)-(language region).
+The format of the dictation language is (language code)-(country code).
 For instance:

 - **en-US**: English (USA)
 - **en-GB**: English (United Kingdom)